jjetta/doc-management-system-php/README.md

 * **API Session Management**

-  * Handles creation, tracking, and closing of API sessions with timestamps.
+  * Handles creation and tracking of API sessions. (with timestamps!)

 * **Document Processing**

-  * Queries available documents from an external API.
+  * Available documents are queried from an external API and stored in a database.
-  * Validates filenames following the convention: `loan_number-doctype-timestamp.pdf`.
+  * Filenames are validated according to this convention: `loan_number-doctype-timestamp.pdf`.
-  * Queues documents in the database for download or further processing.
+  * Documents in the database are queued for download or further processing.

 * **Database Safety and Integrity**

   * Prepared statements for secure database operations.
   * All statements and result sets are properly closed to prevent resource leaks.

+* **Cron Job Automation**

+  * Scripts are scheduled to automatically run hourly for creating sessions, querying files, and downloading pending files.

 * **Logging**

-  * Centralized logging for all cron jobs.
+  * All cron jobs write to a centralized log file.
-  * Logs every API interaction, database operation, and document processing step.
+  * Every API interaction, database operation, and document processing step is logged.
-  * Provides detailed success and error messages for easier debugging and monitoring.
+  * Detailed success and error messages are provided for easier debugging and monitoring.

-* **Cron Job Automation**

-  * Scripts are scheduled to run automatically for creating sessions, querying files, downloading pending files, and closing sessions.
-  * A single consolidated log file simplifies monitoring and allows easy log rotation.
+  * Logs are automatically archived, compressed and rotated daily.

 * **Misc**

-  * Within the scope of this class, ORMs are not permitted, so raw SQL queries must be used.
+  * Within the scope of this class, ORMs are not permitted, so raw SQL queries are used throughout the project.
 ---

-## Database Design
+## High Level Database Design

 The system uses six primary tables:

 1. **`api_sessions`** – Tracks API sessions (`session_id`, `created_at`).
 2. **`loans`** – Stores loan records, each identified by a `loan_number`.
 3. **`documents`** – Tracks documents associated with loans (`loan_id`, `file_name`, `doctype_id`)
-4. **`document_types`** – Stores unique document types.
+4. **`document_types`** – Stores unique document types. (`doctype_id`, `doctype`)
-5. **`document_contents`** - Stores the actual BLOB contents of the pdfs.
+5. **`document_contents`** - Stores the actual BLOB content of the pdfs. (`document_id`, `content`, `size`)
-6. **`document_statuses`** - Keeps track of the status of individual documents (whether a document is pending download, downloaded, or failed to download);
+6. **`document_statuses`** - Keeps track of the status of individual documents (whether a document is pending download, downloaded, or failed to download); (`document_id`, `status`)

 ---